Synthetixio/SIPs/SIPS/sip-68.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->

-The StakingRewards contracts for Liquidity mining need some minor enhancements.
+The `StakingRewards` contracts for liquidity mining need some minor enhancements.

 ## Abstract

 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the SIP is implemented, not *why* it should be done or *how* it will be done.
 If the SIP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->

-Enhancements include;
+Enhancements include:

 - Recover airdropped rewards tokens from other protocols such as BAL & CRV
 - Ability to update the rewards duration
-- Remove the redundant LPToken Wrapper
+- Remove the redundant `LPTokenWrapper`
 - Refactor to set rewards and staking tokens via the constructor on deployment

 ## Motivation